-Less than ten kilometres from Riomaggiore lies the second smallest of the Cinque Terre villages, Manarola.
+Less than ten kilometers down the Ligurian Coast from Riomaggiore lies the second smallest of the Cinque Terre villages, Manarola.
 This colorful village is home to an abundance of sweet grapevines, so sampling some of the village’s famous Sciacchetra wine is an activity not to be missed.
 Stay in Manarola if you want to be right in the heart of Cinque Terre and you don’t mind dodging a few tourists (as it’s one of the most popular of the 5 villages).

 Also, if you’re looking to snap that iconic shot of Manarola, you know, the one with the brilliant blue water on the right, the colorful town in the middle, and the lush hills to the left?
 Simply follow the path around the port until you come to the lookout, and then take a look back.

 For a great budget-friendly place to stay in Manarola, check out Arpaiu – Odeyo Sas Guest Houses.

 For a mid-level option, try out The First – Manarola 5 Terre.